dcaoyuan/nbscala/README.md

 ### How to

 * Install the newest nbscala plugins, [download directly](https://sourceforge.net/projects/erlybird/files/nb-scala) or [build by yourself](https://github.com/dcaoyuan/nbscala) on NetBeans 7.2+.
-* Git clone, build and publish-local a NetBeans special sbt plugin <https://github.com/dcaoyuan/nbsbt>:
+* Git clone, build and publish-local a NetBeans special sbt plugin <https://github.com/dcaoyuan/nbsbt> (nbsbt-plugin 1.1.0+ has been deployed to repo.scala-sbt.org, that means it will be automatilly resolved when you run sbt):

         git clone git@github.com:dcaoyuan/nbsbt.git
         cd nbsbt